PerfectlySoft/PerfectDocs/README.md

 We welcome all contributions to and recommendations for improving the Perfect documentation.
 We welcome contributions to Perfect’s documentation.
 If you spot a typo, bug, or other errata, or have additions or suggestions to recommend, please [create a pull request or log an issue in JIRA](http://jira.perfect.org:8080/servicedesk/customer/portal/1/user/login?destination=portal%2F1).

-We have a system (yet to be released) that picks up markdown files dynamically from this repository and incorporates them in an HTML docs site.
+We have [a system, written with Perfect](https://github.com/PerfectlySoft/PerfectDocGenerator), that picks up markdown files dynamically from this repository and incorporates them in an HTML docs site.
 This system will go live shortly.

 ## Table of Contents